Certification and Classification of Linear Quantum Error Mitigation Methods: Taxonomical Classification of Mitigation Methods

 where \(\transferMatrixW\) is independent of \(i\), then we can perform eigenvalue mitigation. \eqR{LocalMitigationDiagram} (with equality instead of approximate equality) is equivalent to the requirement that the quasi-stochastic sum of our error channels is equivalent to the identity channel, which means:

-where \(\transferMatrixi{\oC{I}{}{}{}{}{}}\) is the identity channel transfer matrix, \(\coefLocali{i}\) is the \(i\)th mitigation coefficient, and \(\eigenTransferi{i,k}\) is the \(k\)th eigenvalue of the \(i\)th noisy gate variant used in our mitigation.
+where \(\transferMatrixi{\oC{I}{}{}{}{}{}}\) is the identity-channel transfer matrix, \(\coefLocali{i}\) is the \(i\)th mitigation coefficient, and \(\eigenTransferi{i,k}\) is the \(k\)th eigenvalue of the \(i\)th noisy gate variant used in our mitigation.
 So we require (at most) one (distinct) noisy gate variant for each eigenvalue of our noisy transfer matrix, for unbiased mitigation.